 What job do you apply for?

-Usually, jobs will get you a higher salary either if they’re super specialized with skills that are not easy to find, or if they require to have a wide variety of skills (or learn a lot of them).
-The visibility and the value given to the job can also play a role.
+Usually, jobs will get you a higher salary either if they’re super specialized with skills that are not easy to find, or if they require to have a wide variety of skills (or learn a lot of them quickly).

 What are the characteristics of the company?